jornejongsma/frontend-weather-app-code-test/readme.md

 Create a weather widget for use in the webbrowser that provides us with a weather forecast.

 We've included an 'icons' folder for your use.

 We recommend using the free DarkSky [weather API](https://darksky.net/dev).
 You can register a free account which will allow for up to a thousand requests per day.
+Note; the DarkSky API does not provide CORS headers, you will need to either use a public [CORS anywhere](https://cors-anywhere.herokuapp.com/) service, or [include your own](https://www.karolisram.com/cors-from-anywhere/) within the project

 **Things to consider:**